HydraDragonAntivirus/OpenSourceViruses/README.md

 note destoreyer.sh is not ransomware
 I reported the file but they did get detected.
-I did only report on virustotal by uploading mygame.sh but not get detected but other version of mygame.sh is get detected.
+I did only report on virustotal by uploading mygame.sh but not get detected but other version of mygame.sh is get detected Gigachadhere is completly destoreyer and closed source